Gaurav-Pande/Image-Denoising/README.md

 50| 15.13->**25.66** | 0.24->**0.70**
 50(crop 33)|15.16->**26.77**|0.22->**0.69**

-The same model is tested on the CBSD dataset [], Average PSNR and SSIM score are as follows,
+The same model is tested on the CBSD dataset, Average PSNR and SSIM score are as follows,

 **Sigma** | **PSNR **| **SSIM**
 ---|---|---